MaartenBrijker/project/README.md

-# DEVORM RECORDS presents an user-interactive music release
+# DEVORM RECORDS presents: an
+# user-interactive music release

 For the record label DEVORM records, I am building an app that generates music on the basis of user made choices.
 Hereby DEVORM makes it possible for fans and consumers to not only purchase/listen to the music we put out, but now also to be part of the label.